mdancho84/mdancho84.github.io/_drafts/exploratory-dataxray-analysis.md

 image_preview: "/assets/dataxray_thumb_2.jpg"

 ---
 Do you know how long EDA (exploratory data analysis) used to take me?
 Not hours, not days...
 A full week!
 Listen, you don't know how good you have it.
 With this new R package I'm about to show you, you'll cut your EDA time into minutes.
 Here's how.

 # From EDA to Exploratory DataXray Analysis (EDXA)

 I'm so excited right now.
-One of my favorite R packages is the `skimr` library for **quick exploratory statistical summaries** (the first thing I run when I get a new dataset).
-Well, I just stumbled upon the interactive version of skimr.
+If you follow me, you probably know one of my favorite R packages is the `skimr` library for [**quick exploratory statistical summaries**](https://www.business-science.io/code-tools/2021/03/09/data-quality-with-skimr.html) (the first thing I run when I get a new dataset).
+Well, I just stumbled upon _the interactive version_ of skimr.
 And it's insane!

 I'm referring to `dataxray`, a new R package that provides quick statistical summaries in an interactive table inside of the Rstudio Viewer Pane.

 ### Table of Contents

 Today I'm going to show you how to use `dataxray`.
 Here's what you're learning today:

 * How to use `dataxray` to effortlessly produce and evaluate statistical summaries on your new datasets
 * **Bonus: The _next step_ in my EDA process (that uncovers hidden insights that I use to give quick-wins to business leadership)**

 ![](/assets/dataxray_thumb_2.jpg)